 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

 Luca: There is a strong clinical need for effective treatments for HFpEF.
-Computational methods like ours are paramount in the development of medical devices and therapeutics [1].
+Computational methods like ours are paramount in the development and the regulatory approval process of medical devices and therapeutics [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera